n1smm/Inception-42/README.md

 Ensure Docker and Docker Compose are installed and that your user has permission to run Docker commands (or use `sudo`).

-For NixOS users, all the dependencies can be installed by running `nix-shell` in the root of the project.
+>For NixOS users, all the dependencies (besides docker which needs to bu run as service on host OS) can be installed by running `nix-shell` in the root of the project.
-Note that this will limit permissions and sandbox the project.
+>Note that this will limit permissions and sandbox the project.

 ---